“Change Cultivator Inspiring Women to Be Seen and Heard.”

 I began my academic research career at the University of Pittsburgh Medical Center, in Pittsburgh PA.
 After about eight years I transitioned into the pharmaceutical industry as a drug discovery scientist holding positions in chemistry and metabolism and pharmacokinetics.
-As a drug discovery scientist in the department of Metabolism and Pharmacokinetics at Bristol-Myers Squibb (BMS) I was responsible for conducting scientific research to support several drug discovery programs and served as a member of a Drug Discovery Working Group.
+As an R&D scientist in the department of Metabolism and Pharmacokinetics at Bristol-Myers Squibb (BMS) I was responsible for conducting scientific research to support several drug discovery programs and served as a member of a Drug Discovery Working Group.

 CAREER: BEYOND THE OFFICE

 While at BMS, I served as Chair of the African American Affinity Group (AAAG), a BMS Employee Resource group supporting the company’s diversity strategy.
 The highlight of this work was a trip to South Africa to implement a breast cancer awareness program for women in 2008.
 I retired from BMS in 2013.